 - Life insurance premiums and fund fees can count as contributions.

-For more info on how much you can contribute to your SMSF and the applicable tax rate for a certain age, please see the ATO website by clicking here.
+For more info on how much you can contribute to your SMSF and the applicable interest rates charged by the Tax Office on excess contributions, please see the ATO website by clicking here.

 Bring-forward rule for individuals who are turning 65

-The bring-forward rule is not applicable for those who are aged 65 or over.
-The maximum amount an individual aged 65 or over can contribute is $180,000 (FY 2016/2017) or $100,000 (FY 2017/2018).
+The bring-forward rule can’t be utilised by those who are aged 65 or over.
+The maximum amount an individual aged 65 or over can contribute is $100,000 per annum.
 In addition, in order to make contributions to your SMSF, you are required to satisfy the work test.
-Excess non-concessional contributions should be withdrawn from the SMSF; otherwise the excess amount will be taxed at the highest tax rate – 46.5%, in your personal capacity.
+Excess non-concessional contributions should be withdrawn from the SMSF; otherwise the excess amount may be taxed at you marginal tax rate.

 - Before you turn 65